 - Kripalu – This is a yoga practice that features three parts, teaching you to learn, know, and accept your body.
 It all begins with understanding how the body works in a variety of poses, and then moves towards holding postures for an extended period of time.

-- Jivamukhti – This form of yoga attempts to reintegrate the spiritual, psychological, and physical aspects of yoga for Western practitioners, with a goal of helping you lead a fulfilling and happy life.
+- Jivamukhti – This form of yoga attempts to reintegrate the spiritual, psychological, and physical aspects of yoga for Western practitioners, and includes chanting and meditation.

 - Prenatal – As you may expect, prenatal yoga is specially tailored for women at all stages of their pregnancy, including those that have given birth and are looking to get back into shape.

 Hopefully you now have a better understanding of yoga – the benefits of it and the different options that are available.
 There are many forms to choose from, so why not give one a try today?